Sikkim Janata Parishad

 Sikkim Janata Parishad or SJP (Sikkim Popular Association) was a political party in the Indian state of Sikkim led by N.B.
 Bhandari.

-SJP won the state assembly elections 1979, when it got 22,776 votes (31,49%) and won 17 seats (had candidates in 31 out of total of 32).
+SJP won the 1979 state assembly elections, when it got 22,776 votes (31,49%) and won 17 seats (had nominated candidates in 31 out of the total 32 constituencies).
 Bhandari became the Chief Minister.

 In 1981 SJP merged with Indian National Congress.
 However, in 1984 Bhandari split from Congress and founded Sikkim Sangram Parishad.